XtraIce/linux-steamcmd-docker/README.md

 # palworld-linux-steamcmd-docker
 Simple Dockerfile that installs steamcmd and a palworld server with option of saves
+Note: Other docker images exist, but they didn't work for me and what I wanted.
+So I made this for myself, and thought I'd just share.

 **Installation**
 1. download this repo to any directory.